 compensate for damages and/or restore the original conditions

 before the violation.
-In cases of serious fraud, illegal use of the
+In cases of serious fraud, illegal use of

-may be criminally liable.
+individuals may be criminally liable.

 Except for criminal liability (which is determined by the

-courts), the SBV inspectors are empowered to apply any of the above
+courts), the SBV inspectors are empowered to apply any of the

-several high-ranking bank officers were imprisoned for violation of
+cases, in which several high-ranking bank officers were

-effective use of the above
+record exists as to the effective use of the above

-Does the regulatory regime for banking business in
+Does the regulatory regime for banking business

-obligations of a bank to its
+governing obligations of a bank to its

 A bank is generally prohibited from conducting unlawful

-competitive acts that may damage the legitimate interests of other
+competitive acts that may damage the legitimate interests of

-competitive acts include unlawful promotion, the
+Unlawful competitive acts include unlawful promotion, the

 A bank also has confidentiality obligation to its customers.

-In relation to deposit-taking activities, a bank is obligated to
+In relation to deposit-taking activities, a bank is

-accordance with their requirements, and to
+withdraw money in accordance with their requirements, and to

 ensure full and timely payment of the principal of and interest

 on any deposit; and publishing the deposit interest rates.

 Banks are also subject to certain fee and other disclosure

 requirements in relation to loans, foreign exchange, payment

 and other banking transactions.

-Does the regulatory regime for banking business in
+Does the regulatory regime for banking business

-the core Basel
+variations from the core Basel